 Teach your students Forensic Entomology!
 Learn to measure fly maggots and figure out the post-mortem interval (time since death).
 Students learn from 12 interactive Google Slides, recording what they learn on the provided Notes Sheet.
-The Google Slides are – no direct instruction is needed.
+The Google Slides are student independent – no direct instruction is needed.

 Slides teach students:

 - Important forensic details about four species of flies

 - The impact of temperature on the life cycle of a fly

 - How to measure maggots / pupa to figure out the age of a maggot

 - Using a fly growth chart to determine the PMI